-In order to obtain a consistent characterization of population trends in factors related to the prevention, early detection, or treatment of cancer, the joinpoint statistical methodology was used in this report.
-This methodology characterizes a trend using joined linear segments on a logarithmic scale; the point where two segments meet is called a "joinpoint."
-The methodology is used to characterize trends in cancer incidence and mortality rates (e.g., in the SEER Cancer Statistics Review).
+The Cancer Trends Progress Report features joinpoint statistical methodology to present a consistent characterization of population trends for factors related to the prevention, early detection, or treatment of cancer.
+Joinpoint methodology characterizes a trend using joined linear segments on a logarithmic scale; the point where two segments meet is called a "joinpoint."
+The methodology is useful for identifying trends in cancer incidence and mortality rates (e.g., in the SEER Cancer Statistics Review).

 The Joinpoint software uses statistical criteria to determine:

-- The annual percent change (APC) for each segment.
-(A linear trend on a log scale implies a constant annual percent change.)
+- the annual percent change (APC) for each segment (a linear trend on a log scale implies a constant APC).

-In addition, a 95-percent confidence interval around the APC was used to determine if the APC for each segment differed significantly from zero.
-Whenever possible, weighted regression lines (utilizing standard errors) were calculated using the Joinpoint software.
+In addition, we the report authors used a 95-percent confidence interval around the APC to determine if the APC for each segment differed significantly from zero.
+Whenever possible, we calculated weighted regression lines (utilizing standard errors) using the Joinpoint software.
 Using a log response variable, the weight (motivated by the delta method) equals the square of the response variable divided by the square of the standard error.
-If the standard errors were unavailable, an unweighted regression was used.
+If the standard errors were unavailable, we used an unweighted regression.

-Using the results of these analyses, we characterize trends in this report with respect to both their public health importance and statistical significance.
+With the results of these analyses, we characterized trends in this report with respect to both their public health importance and statistical significance.
 If a trend was:

 - Changing less than or equal to 0.5% per year (-0.5 ≤ APC ≤ 0.5), and the APC was not statistically significant, we characterized it as STABLE